Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychImaging.md

   Usage: [PsychImaging](PsychImaging)('AddTask', 'General', 'EnableNative16BitFloatingPointFramebuffer');

-\* 'EnableBrightSideHDROutput' Enable the high-performance driver for
-  [BrightSide](BrightSide) Technologies High dynamic range display device for 16 bit
-  per color channel output precision.
-See "help [BrightSideHDR](BrightSideHDR)" for
-  detailed explanation.
-Please note that you'll need to install the 3rd
-  party driver libraries for that display as described in the help file.
-  PTB doesn't come bundled with that libraries for copyright reasons.

-  Usage: [PsychImaging](PsychImaging)('AddTask', 'General', 'EnableBrightSideHDROutput');

 \* 'UseDataPixx' Tell Psychtoolbox that additional functionality for
   displaying the onscreen window on a [VPixx](VPixx) Technologies [DataPixx](DataPixx) device
   should be enabled.